Is sand filtration out of date? If not, what are its advantages?

 Sand Filtration Operation

 Particle removal features two mechanisms.
 Particles larger than the gaps between grains of sand are blocked.
-Many smaller particles are absorbed upon the sand (See Reference 1, Page 1).
+Many smaller particles are absorbed upon the sand.
 Sand, or silica, absorbs polar substances, including any remaining trace nutrients.
 The carbon layer removes non-polar substances responsible for bad odor and taste.
-Following sand filter treatment, waste water goes through disinfection and release to the environment (See Reference 3).
+Following sand filter treatment, waste water goes through disinfection and release to the environment.

 Some larger waste water treatment plants do not use sand filtration, but it is inexpensive and works well at the more modest-sized facilities where it is employed.